tels7ar/resume/resume-phil.md

 I was part of the DevOps team and I wore many hats.
 I handled everything from writing scripts to automate Mysql server failovers to overseeing our monitoring setup.

-A key project I worked on while I was at Goodreads was a complete move of our infrastructure from a datacenter to AWS.
+*Highlight*: Implemented a complete move of our infrastructure from a datacenter to AWS.

 ### [Yahoo][], Sunnyvale CA